 Oxo-biodegradable plastics are not intended to replace litter control, but to deal with the consequences of failure to control litter on the surface of land or water.
-Although plastic litter is usually found on the surface, if it should become buried after a short exposure to sunlight the oxo-biodegradable technology will still work, as it is not dependent on constant exposure to sunlight.
-Oxo-biodegradable plastic is designed to be inert deep in landfill, because biodegradation of anything in anaerobic conditions generates methane.
+They are designed to be inert in landfill, because biodegradation of anything in anaerobic conditions generates methane.

-It is said by EMF that oxo-bio plastic packaging is - by its very design - not meant for long-term reusable applications.
+It is said by EMF that oxo-bio plastic packaging is - by its very design - not meant for longterm reusable applications.
 This is correct.
-It is meant mainly for packaging which might become litter, and which is not normally reusable or worth recycling.
+It is meant for packaging which might become litter, and which is not normally reusable.
 This does not for example include PET bottles, which are worth collecting.
-As to recycling see https://www.biodeg.org/subjects-of-interest/recycling-2/
+Oxo-bio technology is not employed in products intended for high value uses; it is intended for short-life products of the kind that are prone to littering.